scala/scala3/docs/docs/reference/contextual/multiversal-equality.md

 But assuming `-language:strictEquality` immediately and everywhere poses migration problems which might well be unsurmountable.
 Consider again `contains`, which is in the standard library.
 Parameterizing it with the `Eql` type class as in (1) is an immediate win since it rules out non-sensical applications while still allowing all sensible ones.
 So it can be done almost at any time, modulo binary compatibility concerns.
-On the other hand, parameterizing `contains` with `Eql1` as in (2) would make `contains` unusable for all types that have not yet declared an `Eql1` given, including all types coming from Java.
+On the other hand, parameterizing `contains` with `Eql1` as in (2) would make `contains` unusable for all types that have not yet declared an `Eql1` instance, including all types coming from Java.
 This is clearly unacceptable.
 It would lead to a situation where, rather than migrating existing libraries to use safe equality, the only upgrade path is to have parallel libraries, with the new version only catering to types deriving `Eql1` and the old version dealing with everything else.
 Such a split of the ecosystem would be very problematic, which means the cure is likely to be worse than the disease.